What's the Difference Between Grants, Scholarships, and Loans?

 How to apply for student loans

-When applying for student loans, you have a couple different options.
+When applying for student loans, you can choose between federal vs private loans.
 To apply for a federal student loan, you’ll be required to fill out the FAFSA.

 Students are generally eligible to borrow up to a capped amount of federal aid each semester.
 While many students benefit from federal student loans, some students may find the amount of aid they are offered doesn’t always cover what they need.
 To bridge the gap, taking out a private student loan could be an option to cover costs.